Mass-based separation of active Brownian particles in an asymmetric channel: Concluding remarks

 To summarize, the paper presented a mechanism to separate self-propelled particles of different masses by purely entropic means.
-This mechanism relies on the entropic rectification of particles caused by the spatial asymmetry of the channel structure and temporal asymmetry inherent in their dynamics.
+This mechanism relies on the entropic rectification of particles caused by the spatial asymmetry of the channel structure and the temporal asymmetry inherent in their dynamics.
 In particular, the entropic rectification strongly depends on the mass of particles.
 An external static force can overcome the entropic rectification effect and lead to the mass-based separation of particles in opposite directions.
 Furthermore, the separation of particles can also be tuned by the self-propulsion force, rotational diffusion rate, and active torque.
-Viewed in the context, the presented mechanism has the potential to be experimentally implemented in asymmetric narrow channels and micropores, where entropic effects are prominent, for the separation of particles based on their masses. \\
+Viewed in the context, the presented mechanism has the potential to be experimentally implemented in asymmetric narrow channels and micropores, where entropic effects are prominent, for the separation of particles based on their masses.
+In the future, applying the mean-field methods to obtain the mass-based separation of particles in asymmetric channels will be insightful.\\